ZinaidaK/World-University-Rankings-Data-Analysis/README.md

-What metrics are you planning to analyze.
+What metrics I am planning to analyze.

 1. Identify top 5 universities (private and public) by region from 2017 to 2022
 2. Which counties and cities are preffered by international students